Grand Theft Auto VI: Other leaks

-On 1 January 2025, a Reddit user posted a photograph and two videos of a PlayStation 5 development kit running the game, taken by a person who "worked at the Rockstar office for a few months" in mid-2021; the post was later deleted.
-Based on the office's surroundings, Eurogamer determined the photograph and videos were taken at Rockstar San Diego.
-Polygons Ian Walker found no new information was revealed from the post, which he called the "worst leak of all time".
-Many considered the opening of the second trailer in May 2025—wherein Jason is "just fixing some leaks"—a reference to the game's leaks.
+In January 2025, a Reddit user posted a photograph and two videos of a PlayStation 5 development kit running the game, taken at Rockstar San Diego in mid-2021.
+After the post was deleted, Polygons Ian Walker wrote that it revealed no new information and called it the "worst leak of all time".
+The leaks were referenced in the opening of the second trailer in May, wherein Jason is "just fixing some leaks".
+In November, some development footage appeared in a former Rockstar animator's showreel.